rdkcentral/Thunder/docs/plugin/interfaces/interfaces.md

         ...
 ```

-The generated `JWiFi.h` file contains two methods - `Register` and `Unregister`, which are used by the plugin to connect the JSON-RPC interface to the underlying implementation.
+When JSON-RPC support is enabled, the code generator will create code to for the plugin to register the JSON-RPC methods, and code to convert between JSON and C++ classes.

 !!! danger
-	The below code is auto-generated and provided as an example.
+	The below code samples are auto-generated and provided as an example.
 As the code-generation tools change, the actual output you see may look different than the below.
 Do not copy the below code for your own use

+The generated `JWiFi.h` file contains two methods - `Register` and `Unregister`, which are used by the plugin to connect the JSON-RPC interface to the underlying implementation.

 ??? example "Auto-generated code (click to expand/collapse)"
     ```cpp title="JWiFi.h" linenums="1"